ShortestPathLab/posthoc/docs/2-search-trace.md

 ## Creating search traces

 Search traces are zero-configuration to get started.
 Log events via print statements.
-Copy and paste those into a file, and chuck that into [Posthoc](./visualiser/overview).
-Quick-and-dirty's the spirit!
+Copy and paste those into a file, and chuck that into [Posthoc](./visualiser/overview). simple and effective's the spirit!

 ```cpp
 cout << "- { type: " << type << ", id: " << id << "}"